F5Networks/f5-azure-arm-templates/experimental/solutions/autoscale/waf/new_stack/readme.md

   - See the important note about [optionally changing the BIG-IP Management port](#changing-the-big-ip-configuration-utility-gui-port).
   - This template supports service discovery.
 See the [Service Discovery section](#service-discovery) for details.
   - This template can send non-identifiable statistical information to F5 Networks to help us improve our templates.
 See [Sending statistical information to F5](#sending-statistical-information-to-f5).
+  - F5 has created a matrix that contains all of the tagged releases of the F5 ARM templates for Microsoft Azure and the corresponding BIG-IP versions, license types and throughputs available for a specific tagged release.
+See https://github.com/F5Networks/f5-azure-arm-templates/azure-bigip-version-matrix.md.
   - This template requires service principal.
 See the [Service Principal Setup section](#service-principal-authentication) for details.
   - This template has some optional post-deployment configuration.
 See the [Post-Deployment Configuration section](#post-deployment-configuration) for details.
   - This template includes a master election feature, which ensures that if the existing master BIG-IP VE is unavailable, a new master is selected from the BIG-IP VEs in the cluster.